RenukaPanigrahi5/FinalProject/README.md

 It contains user details.

 User's profile page:
 Having user's personal data.

 Captures the age & height as a attribute as a primary data.
-Based on that it redirects to particular diet chart.
+Based on that it redirects to particular diet chart and workouts page.

 Diet Page:
-Food to be intake based on the age & Height of the person.
+Food to be intake based on underweight,overweight and obesity.

 Exercise Page:
 According to the diet, exercises are defined.